kechikkuat/ukpostal/README.md

 <h3>Note</h3>
 To test the generated WKT String you can go here https://arthur-e.github.io/Wicket/sandbox-gmaps3.html and enter input from `generatedWKTString` and you can see the line on Map
 <br/><br/>
-Work In Progress<br/>
-1. Unit Test using JUnit<br/>
-2. Add Security when requesting the API